muddassir235/kmacros/README.md

 myView.mutableHeight = 90.0f.px
 ```
 #### Minimum Width and Minimum Height
- You don't have to set both `minimumWidth` and `minWidth` for acheiving your desired behaviour (Textview and its decendants (Button e.t.c) require both of these to be set in order to apply a minimum height to the view which leads to ugly code), simply use `minW`
+ You don't have to set both `minimumWidth` and `minWidth` for acheiving your desired behaviour (Textview and its decendants (Button e.t.c) require both of these to be set in order to apply a minimum width to the view which leads to ugly code), simply use `minW`
 ```kotlin
 myTextView.minW = 16.0.px
 myTextView.minH = 9.0.px